hbcheng7/BENG183/Writeup.md

 # Introduction
 ChIP-Seq (chromatin immunoprecipitation sequencing) is a powerful tool that has revolutionized the field of molecular biology.
 ChIP-Seq enables the identification of genome-wide DNA binding activity for transcription factors, histone modifications, nucleosomes, and many other insights into the genome.
 As suggested in the name, it can achieve this through chromatin immunoprecipitation, followed by sequencing.
-Chip-Seq has also introduced renowned biotechnology companies such as Illumina to integrate ChIP-Seq with existing technology such as next-generation sequencing allowing them to research [cancer development and progression](https://www.illumina.com/techniques/sequencing/dna-sequencing/chip-seq.html).
-In short, ChIP-Seq has quickly become essential to understanding the complexities of the genome.
-This write-up will provide a basic overview of the chromatin immunoprecipitation to sequencing pipeline, followed by the bioinformatics pipeline, and finally, we will explore some of the recent applications of ChIP-Seq and why ChiP-Seq should be more prominent.
+Renowned biotechnology companies such as Illumina have already begun to integrate ChIP-Seq with existing technology such as next-generation sequencing allowing them to research [cancer development and progression](https://www.illumina.com/techniques/sequencing/dna-sequencing/chip-seq.html).
+In short, ChIP-Seq is an incredibly useful tool and has quickly become essential to understanding the complexities of the genome.
+This write-up will provide a basic overview of the chromatin immunoprecipitation to sequencing pipeline, followed by the bioinformatics pipeline, some of the recent applications of ChIP-Seq, and why ChiP-Seq should be more prominent.
 # Experimental Sequencing Pipeline<a name="1"></a>

 ![Experimental Sequencing Pipeline](https://media.cellsignal.com/www/images/resources/applications/chip-educational/chip-protocol-steps.png)